padresmurfa/style_guides/csharp_unit_tests.md

 ## **4. Test Structure**
 Each test method follows a structured format, **separated by clear comments**:
 - Where possible, the order of sections should be as it is presented below.
 - Empty sections should be omitted.
 - In some cases, it may be justifiable to have multiple instances of specific sections
+- When a single **MOCKING** or **SETUP** block becomes large or involves multiple distinct steps, split it into smaller sub-sections with their own human-readable comment headers (e.g. `// SETUP: Configure HTTP client factory` and `// SETUP: Initialize environment variables`), so readers can quickly grasp each part.
+- Section comment headers should be written as full descriptive sentences (e.g. `// GIVEN: A valid context and wash code details`), not terse labels.
+If a section would contain only a trivial one-line line of code without setup complexity, you may omit its own comment.

 ### **Standard Sections:**